Pierre Patout

-Pierre Patout (1879-1965) was a French architect and interior designer, who was one of the major figures of the Art Deco movement, as well as a pioneer of Streamline Moderne design.
+Pierre Patout (1879–1965) was a French architect and interior designer, who was one of the major figures of the Art Deco movement, as well as a pioneer of Streamline Moderne design.
 His works included the design of the main entrance and the Pavilion d'un Collecteur at the International Exhibition of Modern Decorative and Industrial Arts in Paris in 1925, and the interiors of the ocean liner Normandie and other French transatlantic liners in the 1930s.

 Life

 Pierre Patout was born on 23 April 1879 in Tonnerre in the Yonne Department.
 He died on 21 May 1965 in Yonne in Souzay-Champigny, in the Maine-et-Loire Department.
 During the First World War, he was a member of the camouflage department of the French Army, under the command of the painter Lucien-Victor Guirand de Scévolaor, along with a number of other French artists.

 1925 Exposition of Decorative Arts

 Following the war, he worked closely with his friend the decorator Emile-Jacques Ruhlmann.
 The two collaborated particularly on designs for the International Exhibition of Modern Decorative and Industrial Arts in Paris from April to October 1925, the event that introduced the style and gave it its name.
-There were 15,000 exhibitors from twenty different countries, It was visited by sixteen million people during its seven-month run.
+There were 15,000 exhibitors from twenty countries, It was visited by sixteen million people during its seven-month run.
 The main purpose of the Exhibit was to promote the French manufacturers of luxury furniture, porcelain, glass, metal work, textiles and other decorative products.
 All the major Paris department stores and major designers had their own pavilions.

 Patout designed the main gateway of the Exposition on the Place de la Concorde, and also The Hôtel du Riche Collectionneur, one of the most popular attractions at the Exposition.
 Inside it displayed it new furniture designs of Emile-Jacques Ruhlmann, as well as Art Deco fabrics, carpets, and a painting by Jean Dupas.
 The interior design followed the same principles of symmetry and geometric forms which set it apart from Art Nouveau, and bright colors, fine craftsmanship rare and expensive materials which set it apart from the strict functionality of the Modernist style.